 HO522 The Green Party would bring lettings agents under the definition of an estate agency and give the Office of Fair Trading the ability to ban agents who act improperly.
 It would be illegal for lettings agents to charge potential and current tenants any fees.
-We would introduce measures to ensure that black and minority ethnic people were not discriminated against, nor those in receipt of housing benefit.
+We would introduce measures to ensure that people were not discriminated against regardless of race, ethnicity, nationality, class, caste, religion, belief, sex, gender, language, sexual orientation, gender identity, sex characteristics, age, health or other status.
 Local authorities would be encouraged to establish ethical, or social, lettings agencies, with the aim of helping people find affordable and suitable accommodation, linking with local authority, housing association and co-operative landlords where applicable.

 HO523 To tackle rogue and slum landlords, the Green Party would simplify and toughen up the Housing Health and Safety Rating System (HHSRS), ensure local authorities dedicate adequate resources to proactively enforce it, and introduce a national landlord licensing scheme, with the enforcement of licenses operated by local authorities and punitive penalties for landlords who fail to gain a license or meet the HHSRS requirements.
 We would also tackle landlords converting homes into unsuitable dwellings and then obtaining a Lawful Development Certificate by giving local authorities 10 years to take enforcement action, rather than 4 years as at present.

 HO525 The Green Party would support the development of a “Tenants' Movement” to provide a voice for tenants at a local and national level.
 The Green Party would promote and fund the formation and development of renters’ unions.